rahul-gharat/dronahq-docs/docs/public-and-embed-addon-billing-and-usage.md

 Any upgrade of views, depending on the billing cycle (monthly/annual) will be charged on a pro-rata basis.
 Every Add-on will have its own different billing cycle and invoicing.

-Incase you have multiple instances of self-hosted DronaHQ edition installed on-premise, the view count will be the aggregation of all users distinct or unique across all instances.
+In case you have multiple instances of self-hosted DronaHQ edition installed on-premise, the view count will be the aggregation of all users distinct or unique across all instances.

 :::